 Organization of the blog – In addition to this WELCOME page, there are: (1) two other “static pages“, one titled NEWLY DIAGNOSED?? and the other BOB’S SOAP BOX, and (2) a blog page – BOB’S PROSTATE CANCER BLOG.
 The page for the newly diagnosed contains some suggestions to help men in that position check out their “grip” on their disease.
-My soap box page contains all my rants-n-raves about medical care for men with PCa.
+My soap box page contains my rants-n-raves about medical care for men with PCa.
 The blog page contains my aperiodic posts under the topics of QUICKIE UPDATE, RECENT PROGRESS, BOB’S EXPERIENCE and CHRONOLOGY.
 Quickie Updates are usually just that – many of my readers want only to know generally how things are going and what sort of “quality-of-life” my wife and I are enjoying these days.
 Recent Progress – Others are interested in the “science project” aspect of this journey.
 I am a walking biochem lab.
 These posts contain charts of how my PSA and other markers are changing in response to the ever changing treatment programs, and other tidbits.
 Posts under Bob’s Experience describe my schemes for coping with the side effects of chemotherapy.
-The Chronology post is a running description of my journey these past eleven years.
+The Chronology post is a running description of my journey these past twelve years.